shellyh0626/TicketWingmanFront/README.md

 ### Prerequisites

 #### Install Node.js and npm:
-Ensure you have Node.js installed on your system.

 Node.js comes with npm (Node Package Manager), so you don't need to install npm separately.

 - Node.js and npm
   ```sh